michealcarac/DeepPi/InitialSetup.md

 sudo pip3 install apa102-pi
 ```

+To get a better understanding of the LEDs that we will be using, [Here](https://github.com/tinue/apa102-pi) is the github to the APA102 LED Python Library.

 Python Module for the onboard Button (Mapped to GPIO 17)
 ```
 sudo pip3 install rpi.gpio